Innovation shaped by lived experience.

 Research Fellow, Sensory Technology

-Intel principal engineer with a PhD in acoustics, 39 patents, and a volunteer raft guide opening rivers to people of all abilities.
+Principal engineer with a PhD in acoustics, 39 patents, and a volunteer raft guide opening rivers to people of all abilities.

 -